Dvd-Znf/youtty/README.md

 Clone this repo :P
 ### Step 1:
 Run the install.sh script;
-The automated script will create necesary data directories
+The automated script will create necessary data directories
 But it will also compile the main.c file from source
 ```
 $ ./install.sh